vegardverstegen/unifi_log_files_analyser/README.md

 # UniFi Log File Analyser
 Tools developed to extract evidence from log files created by the Ubiquiti Unifi System

-The tools are designed to work in con
+The tools are designed to work together.

 ## Processing
 processing.py takes two arguments.
 The first being the type of device the files are from.
 This can either be "usw" for Unifi Switch, or "usg" for Unifi Security Gateway.
 The second argument is the path to the folder containing the files.
 The program will analyse "messages" from both devices and "vpn" from the security gateway.
 Other files will be ignored.